Baibhab-111415231/Weather-App/README.md

 # Weather App

 This is a beginner-friendly Weather App built using HTML, CSS, and JavaScript.
 It uses the OpenWeatherMap API to fetch real-time weather data.
+Won't work though because i have removed my API from the code.
+Clone the repo and add your own API key if ypou want to see it work.

 ---